About Me

 I am a Senior Lecturer in Internet Studies at Curtin University where I am responsible for developing and teaching the introductory unit, Web Communications, and an upper level unit, Writing on the Web.
-I am also involved, or have been involved, in teaching Web Media, the Web Development Project and the Digital and Social Media Project unit.
 I supervise Honours, Masters and PhD research students.

-My research is focused on developing a practical and theoretical recognition of, and respect for, otherness and difference in communication.
-I therefore write about communication theory and practice, and draw upon varied examples—taken from science and technology, science fiction and creative art—to illustrate the ideas in my work.
-Much of my work to date has explored the communicative possibilities illustrated by human interactions with humanoid and non-humanoid robots, looking to fact and fiction, science and art, for inspiration.
-My early research was published along with some more recent thinking about human interactions with explosive ordnance disposal robots and robotic floor cleaners) as a book, Robots and Communication, with Palgrave Macmillan in the Pivot series (2015).
+My research is focused on developing ways to recognise and respect otherness and difference in communication.
+I write about communication theory and practice, drawing on varied examples—taken from science and technology, science fiction and creative art—to illustrate my ideas.
+Much of my work explores the communicative possibilities illustrated by human interactions with humanoid and non-humanoid robots, looking to fact and fiction, science and art, for inspiration.
+Some of my research has been published in a book, Robots and Communication (Palgrave Macmillan, 2015), with more recent writing in the form of journal articles, book chapters and conference proceedings.

-My first degree was in Natural Sciences, completed in my country of origin (the UK) a long time ago.
-I then worked in Information Technology for over ten years before emigrating to Australia.
+My first degree was in Natural Sciences (Cambridge University, UK).
+After that I worked in Information Technology for over ten years before emigrating to Australia and moving into academia.

 Dr Eleanor Sandry